Open a Tax-Free Savings Account today.

 - Excess contributions to your TFSA are subject to taxes, interest and penalties.

 - Provided that contribution limits are not exceeded and contributions are made while the account holder is a resident of Canada, income earned in a TFSA is generally not subject to Canadian taxes.
-Taxes of other countries may apply.
+Taxes of other countries or regions may apply.

 - Only Canadian residents who are the age of majority in their province of residence and have a valid Social Insurance Number can contribute to a TFSA.

 - Unlike an RRSP, any money you contribute to a TFSA will not be tax-deductible.

 Consult your tax advisor for full details about TFSAs and how they relate to your tax situation.

 - Any income or capital gains earned in the TFSA will not be taxed.1

 - Most investments that can currently be held in an RRSP will also be allowable in a TFSA.
 Eligible investments may include certain savings accounts, GICs, mutual funds, stocks and bonds.